This post may contain affiliate links. Please see our disclosure policy.

 • 600 ml double cream

-• 2 heaped tablespoons of sieved icing sugar
+• 2 heaped tbsp icing (powdered) sugar, sieved

-• 1 heaped tablespoon of good quality matcha, you might need more depending on your matcha – do it to taste
+• 1 heaped tbsp good quality matcha, optional – you might need more depending on your matcha so do it to taste

 For the topping: